makandra/gemika/README.md

 task :default => 'matrix:spec'
 ```

-Create directory for all your dependency sets:
+### Define multiple dependency sets

+We are now creating one `Gemfile` for each set of gems and database type you'd like to test again.

+First, create a directory for the gemfiles:

 ```shell
 mkdir gemfiles
 ```

-For each dependency set, create a `Gemfile` in the gemfiles directory that contains:
+For each dependency set, create a `Gemfile` in the `gemfiles` directory that contains:

-1. The dependencies for that set
+1. The runtime dependencies you'd like to test against (e.g. Rails 5)
-2. The development dependencies for that set (e.g. `rspec`) in a version compatible with 1.
+2. The development dependencies for that set (e.g. `rspec`) in a version that is compatible with these runtime gependencies.
-3. The `gemica` gem
+3. The `gemika` gem
 4. Your own gem from path `..`

 For instance, if one dependency set is Rails 3.2 with a MySQL database, we would create `gemfile/Gemfile.4.2.mysql2` with these contents: